We’re going to Luckenbach, Texas

 A sign by the door is a stark reminder that this “state of mind” is also a physical place. . . and one that requires money to maintain.

-After surviving for a century, the 1881 cotton gin and blacksmith shop are gone, swept away in a flood in 2002, but – at least for now – Luckenbach remains a physical place as well as a state of mind.
+After surviving for a century, the 1881 cotton gin and blacksmith shop are gone, swept away by a flood in 2002.
+But – at least for now – Luckenbach remains a physical place as well as a state of mind.